-Make sure that you use Rocket Record, our voice recognition technology (available on Chrome only at this stage) to get your Arabic pronunciation perfect!
+Make sure that you use Rocket Record, our voice recognition technology (available on Chrome and Safari) to get your Arabic pronunciation perfect!

 At the bottom of each Arabic lesson you will find the Testing section.
 Using these scientifically designed tests will help your recall of all the Arabic that you have learned!

 How many greetings in Arabic do you know?
 “Ahlan” (hello) is a good start, but let’s try a few more.
 After this free audio lesson you’ll know some expressions to use at different times of the day, and for casual and formal occasions.